sai2107/fullstack/README.md

 ## Contributing

 Contributions to the Blog Application are welcome!
-If you find any bugs, have feature requests, or want to contribute in any other way, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Sankeerth-g7/BLOG-APPLICATION).
+If you find any bugs, have feature requests, or want to contribute in any other way, please open an issue or submit a pull request.

 When contributing, please ensure to follow the existing code style, write clear commit messages, and provide detailed pull request descriptions when submitting code changes.